geofmoura/analisededados/README.md

-# analisededados
-Análise de dados sobre a diabetes.
+# Análise de dados sobre a diabetes em Bigdata.